jartigag/cookiecutter-data-science/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── notebooks          <- Jupyter notebooks.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+│                         `1.0-jqp-initial-data-exploration`.
+│
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.